-One of the most globally recognized identifiers of green buildings is though LEED Certification.
+One of the most globally recognized identifiers of green buildings is through LEED Certification.

 LEED stands for Leadership in Energy and Environmental Design.
-Across the globe this certification is recognized as the standard for green building classification.
+Around the globe, this certification is recognized as the standard for green building classification.
 From residential to commercial buildings, and everything in between, any building can be LEED Certified.

 The process differs slightly depending on the type of building being reviewed.
 There are also different levels of certification as well, including a basic “certification” level, then silver, gold, and platinum levels.
 You achieve these levels by scoring different “points” during the review and certification process.

-Some of the aspects of a building which are analyzed include things like:
+Some of the aspects of a building that are analyzed include things like:

 LEED Certification is just one way to share that a building is built with the environment in mind.
 It may seem like a lot of work to get a plaque for the lobby, but LEED Certification does in fact provide benefits to the building.

 Other benefits include better air quality, lower costs for heating, cooling, electricity and water, happier employees or renters, and many more.
 It’s clear that LEED Certification – while a great support for building owners and a starting point for what to look for in a green-certified building – is much more focused on the finished product and how it operates.

 LEED offers a program for people to become certified in green building practices.
 It is a great program to make sure that someone on your team has the knowledge and understanding of what goes into a green building.
 Having that go-to person to ask the right questions can make sure that your buildings are built LEED-friendly right from the start.

 This program could be beneficial for construction companies themselves as building owners may want to hire a company that is aware of the standards set by LEED.